Yubico/yubikit-android/README.md

 ### Try the Demo

 Use the [YubiKit Demo App](./YubikitDemo) to learn how to integrate YubiKit for Android with your app.
-The Demo app shows several examples of how to use YubiKit, including WebAuthn/FIDO2 over the accessory or NFC YubiKeys.
+The Demo app shows several examples of how to use YubiKit.
 It shows how the library is linked with a project so it can be used for a side-by-side comparison when adding the library to your own project.

 Open the YubiKitDemo Android Studio project and run it on a real device or an emulator to see the features.